kubernetes/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns).

-The `xtrabackup` sidecar looks at the cloned data files and determines if it's necessary to initialize MySQL replication on the slave.
+The `xtrabackup` sidecar looks at the cloned data files and determines if it's necessary to initialize MySQL replication on the replica.
 If so, it waits for `mysqld` to be ready and then executes the `CHANGE MASTER TO` and `START SLAVE` commands with replication parameters extracted from the XtraBackup clone files.

-Once a slave begins replication, it remembers its MySQL master and reconnects automatically if the server restarts or the connection dies.
+Once a replica begins replication, it remembers its MySQL master and reconnects automatically if the server restarts or the connection dies.
-Also, because slaves look for the master at its stable DNS name (`mysql-0.mysql`), they automatically find the master even if it gets a new Pod IP due to being rescheduled.
+Also, because replicas look for the master at its stable DNS name (`mysql-0.mysql`), they automatically find the master even if it gets a new Pod IP due to being rescheduled.